shadowpixelreal1/sir-prize-linux/README.md

 Make sure you have internet access and at least 20 GB free.

 **Plymouth theme not showing:**
-Normal on some VMs â text mode will fall back gracefully.
+Normal on some VMs -- text mode will fall back gracefully.

 **Missing nyancat:**
 Nyancat is built from source during the hook.
 If GitHub is unreachable during build,